MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxstreams/nf-acxstreams-acxstreamaddelements.md

 title: AcxStreamAddElements
 ms.date: 02/02/2022
 targetos: Windows
-description: AcxStreamAddElements is used to add stream elements.
+description: AcxStreamAddElements is used to add stream elements to an AcxStream.
 prerelease: true
 req.assembly:
 req.construct-type: function